 State law requires a partnering jurisdiction to implement any earnings tax for townships.
 Prairie Township's partnering jurisdiction is the Village of Obetz.
-The collection of the tax will be conducted by the Regional Income Tax Agency (RITA), as it is the contracted agent for tax collection with the Village of Obetz.
-All businesses and/or employers located within the JEDZ is responsible for withholding a two and one-half percent (2.5%) earnings tax on the wages of all employees working in the Zone.
+The collection of the tax will be conducted by the Central Collection Agency (CCA), as it is the contracted agent for tax collection with the Village of Obetz.
+All businesses and/or employers located within the JEDZare responsible for withholding a two and one-half percent (2.5%) earnings tax on the wages of all employees working in the Zone.

 To create the JEDD, businesses and property owners agreed to join the quasi-governmental organization and to support it through a 2.5% income tax collected from people and businesses that work and operate in the JEDD.
 Revenues collected by the JEDD are used to encourage business opportunities in the District and to build new infrastructure resources.

 View the Joint Economic Development Zone (JEDZ) tax forms online.